 Top 7 Tips From Our CyberSecurity Expert

-To summarize the gist of our cybersecurity expert's advice, it’s important to maintain “good online hygiene”, as we had already advised.
+To summarize the gist of our cybersecurity expert's advice, it’s important to maintain “good online hygiene”, which is another way to be cyber smart.
 Don't be discouraged!
 There is no issue with maintaining your online activities, social networking, and downloading your favorite content.
 However, there are ways to better protect yourself by improving your privacy settings and following the advice of experts.
 Olivier Laurelli's top 7 online safety tips are here to help you prioritize the first steps to take for your online safety.

 Protect your identity: use pseudonymity, alternate search engines.